Update to registration and bereavement services

 - The instruction has been given to all staff to only enter the minimal information onto the database to enable the funeral to take place.
 The additional information that is required for the statutory registers will be updated either by support staff who are home working or at a later date once the period of emergency is over

-This is closing curtains at the point of committal.
+The practice is to close curtains at the point of committal now.
 This is to prevent funeral attendees from touching the coffin as they leave due to the potential infection risk to staff to handling the coffin.
 Ministers will be advised of this requirement so families can be made aware.

 The Council is offering the opportunity for memorial services to be held at a later date due to the emergency situation we are in.
 Any service would be held later in the year providing the emergency situation is over.